HOW TRADES ARE CALCULATED in traders diaries

 • Quantity – number of lots in the deal;

-• Amount – total value of the transaction.
+• Volume – total value of the transaction.

 trader's diary, free trader's diary, trade accounting, deal, trade